HokageM/DamagedLoggingAnalyzer/README.md

 **Question**:
 Are there increasing trends in certain types of damage like drought or insects, possibly linked to climate change?

+All in all, the death of all species due to drought, snow, and insects can be modeled as linear (near constant) functions.
+Please look in [Prediction_2024](https://github.com/HokageM/DamagedLoggingAnalyzer/tree/main/plots/Prediction_2024) for the function estimations.

+The deaths of all species due to wind/storm depends on the year and fluctuate between high and low values.
+But one can see a very high number of deaths due to wind/storm in the year 2006 and 2018.

+The deaths of all species due to "Sonsitges" (miscellaneous) can be modeled quit good with a polynomial function and are increasing over the years.

 **Question**:
-Prediction of the volume of wood harvested due to different causes in the year 2024:
+How will the year 2024 look like in terms of the volume of wood harvested due to different causes?

 I used polynomial regression with k-fold cross validation to predict the volume of wood harvested due to different causes in the year 2024.
 **Note:** The prediction is based on the data from 2006 to 2023.
-All plots can be found in the `plots/prediction_2024` directory or can be generated with the following command:
+All plots can be found in the [Prediction_2024](https://github.com/HokageM/DamagedLoggingAnalyzer/tree/main/plots/Prediction_2024) directory or can be generated with the following command:

 ```bash
 damaged_logg_analyzer statistic/DamagedLoggingWoodFixTable.csv --predict --out-dir path/to/output